 As he thought about creating a practice focused solely on cosmetic surgery, Dr. Olesen knew he would need more staff and wanted to attract the best and brightest minds in the medical field.
 He planned to provide a higher degree of privacy than was possible in a large multi-specialty clinic.
 He also envisioned a comfortable, private and home-like setting—as opposed to the hospital atmosphere that was typical in those days.
 Of course, a hospital’s level of safety in the operating room would still be required.

 Dr. Olesen’s Unique Idea of a “Cosmetic Surgery Center” Becomes a Reality

-Dr. Olesen’s dream of a specialized cosmetic surgery center finally became reality in 1988 when LJCSC opened its doors on Prospect Street in La Jolla.
+Dr. Olesen’s dream of a specialized cosmetic surgery center finally became reality in 1988 when LJC opened its doors on Prospect Street in La Jolla.
 Patients loved the beautiful ambiance and responded positively to our unique team approach.
 Patients were equally impressed with our Medicare-certified operating room and use of board certified MD anesthesiologists—which we insisted upon long before operating suite certification was required under law.

 Dr. Olesen found a turn of the century sign that embodied his beliefs, and it still hangs in the practice today as a reminder of our values:

 With patient care, safety, and a comfortable environment in place, Dr. Olesen and his wife Marie (a healthcare administrator) made another decision that was unusual at the time.
 They decided to survey their patients and ask them how to make LJC even better than before.